 In all laboratories where injuries might occur, proper safety equipment must be worn at all times.
 The course instructor will provide information regarding the type of safety equipment required and when it is to be used.
 In the event of an accident, however minor, the Operator must be notified immediately.
 If accidents do occur, an accident form must be completed.
-Accident reports may be obtained from the Chief Public Safety Officer located on the first floor, across from Academic Affairs.
+Accident reports may be obtained from the Chief Public Safety Officer located on the first floor.